 Full Title: Assessing Long-term Trends and Processes Driving Variability in Cetacean Density throughout the Gulf of Mexico using Passive Acoustic Monitoring and Habitat Modeling

-This project will characterize seasonal, annual, and decadal trends in marine mammal species in the Gulf of Mexico and assess the role of ocean conditions and human activities in driving these trends.
+This project characterizes seasonal, annual, and decadal trends in marine mammal species in the Gulf of Mexico and assesses the role of ocean conditions and human activities in driving these trends.

 The Team: Melissa S. Soldevilla (NOAA National Marine Fisheries (NMFS) Southeast Fisheries Science Center (SEFSC)), Lance P. Garrison (NOAA NMFS SEFSC), Kaitlin E. Frasier (Scripps Institution of Oceanography/University of California San Diego (SIO/UCSD), John A. Hildebrand (SIO/UCSD), Joel Ortega-Ortiz (Cooperative Institute for Marine and Atmospheric Studies (CIMAS), University of Miami) , Arturo Serrano (Universidad Veracruzana), Adolfo Gracia (Universidad Nacional Autonoma de Mexico), Matthieu Le Henaff (University of Miami, CIMAS), and Carrie Wall-Bell (NOAA National Environmental Satellite, Data, and Information Service, Centers for Environmental Information)

 Federal Program Officer: Frank Parker (firstname.lastname@example.org)